 Once popular only within the weightlifting world for serious athletes seeking to gain strength and size, the supplement category of pre-workouts has taken over mainstream fitness.
-In 2019 alone, the pre-workout supplement market size was over 12.5 billion.
 An Amazon search yields over 2,000 product results, and the “preworkout” hashtag on Instagram currently has over 4.3 million posts.
 So the question remains: is enhancing workout performance just a scoop of powder away?
 Ahead, we’ll examine what’s in these pre-workout supplements so you can make an informed decision about whether pre-workouts are the right tool to help you achieve your fitness goals (or if pre-workout even works in the first place).

 Meet the Expert

 Pre-Workout is a category of supplements made to be taken before working out.
 The goal of a pre-workout combo is to increase your energy, focus, and endurance.
 While they may come in capsule form, the most common packaging for pre-workouts is a powder that you mix on your own into liquid when ready to consume it.

 There is no regulation around what specific ingredients pre-workouts must contain to meet the category definition, but there are a half dozen common ingredients across many brands.
 These are: